 The hybrid world has already arrived.
-Many organizations are operating in a hybrid business model and with hybrid technology estates that map across both traditional on-premises platforms and modern scalable estates.
+Many organisations are operating in a hybrid business model and with hybrid technology estates that map across both traditional on-premises platforms and modern scalable estates.
 As a result, the technologies featured here are already at the stage where the business can begin planning, experimenting and possibly deploying them as part of a business transformation strategy.

 The technologies are in one of three stages of evolution — emerging, experimental and established — which determines how they are managed and deployed.
 These correspond to custom, product and commodity in Wardley Mapping, described in the paper Investing wisely in a hybrid technology world.

-FinOps delivers planning for deploying, operating and optimizing cloud-based platforms and the technology estate as a service with financial understanding.
+FinOps delivers planning for deploying, operating and optimising cloud-based platforms and the technology estate as a service with financial understanding.
 When all teams fully understand each other, then innovation can thrive, and business sustainability is ensured.
 Enterprise FinOps will provide a new pane of glass for business and technology leaders to make decisions.
 Further evolution will see AI-FinOps embedded into systems to self-regulate and govern.

 Serverless, or function-as-a-service, technology is the next evolution of enterprise cloud computing.
 In simplest form, serverless removes the need to account for technology infrastructure.
-As organizations accelerate digital business process and customer services, software engineering that sits on serverless foundations has the opportunity to be truly flexible, with infrastructure demands being triggered by events or functions.
+As organisations accelerate digital business process and customer services, software engineering that sits on serverless foundations has the opportunity to be truly flexible, with infrastructure demands being triggered by events or functions.
 The benefit to the business is that when there is no functional demand, the infrastructure is invisible.
 Another benefit is that the enterprise technology team’s accountability shifts from tactical to strategic: from underlying infrastructure to the customer, and to the apps and code that support a tangible business outcome.

 The enterprise technology team’s accountability shifts from tactical to strategic: from underlying infrastructure to the customer, and to the apps and code that support a tangible business outcome.